msimecek/Chatbot-Student-Workshop/README.md

 ![1518438690645](images/1518438690645.png)

 Make a note of the generated **APP ID** (like in Notepad) and click the button.
-A password will appear **App Password** - also save it somewhere (when you click the popup, you can no longer get to it so really make sure you save it).
+A password will appear in the box **App Password** - save it somewhere too (when you close the popup, you can no longer get to it, so really make sure you save it).
 Confirm and you can close this tab and return to the Azure portal.

 Enter the newly collected data in the appropriate fields:

 ![1518439093805](images/1518439093805.png)

-And also in Visual studio to a file **Web.config**:
+And also in Visual studio to the **Web.config** file:

 ```xml
 <add key="BotId" value="mujbot" />